 Context

 In a previous post, the importance of Context in Observability was discussed.
-To recap, Context is crucial to understand the circumstances (or situation) surrounding an observation of behavior (action) or change (state).
+To recap, Context is crucial to understanding the circumstances (or situation) surrounding an observation of behavior (action) or change (state).
 It gives meaning and significance to observations and enhances the ability to infer internal states and project implications.

 In discussing software, a key element of Context is the computational components that serve a functional purpose or support processing structuring.